keen/keen-js/CONTRIBUTING.md

 If you find a bug that's not a security vulnerability please head over to the issues tab of this rep and open up an issue.

+We created these labels to help us organize issues: bugs, docs, enhancements, and feature-request.
+Please use them when creating an issue where it makes sense!

 ## Suggesting features

 We welcome your feedback and requests.
 If you have a straight forward request please open up an issue that details the request.
 If you want to talk to someone on the Keen team head over to http://keen.chat or send a note to team@keen.io and we will make sure and get you in touch with the product team.